ultrasaurus/1hour-experiment/.github/ISSUE_TEMPLATE/code.md

 Delete anything that doesn't apply.
 Add stuff.
 No text longer than an old-school tweet (ish).
 Reading is hard for Sarah, but structure text and code are easier.

-Who am I?
+About me
-- fill in some way for Sarah to know who you are
+- fill in some way for Sarah to know who you are and get in touch

+Availability
+- Weekdays would be best (time flexible with a week+ notice)
+- Before 11a on most days (sometimes could do 1 hour ad hoc)

 My languages
 - Rust: expert (I'm on the core team)